couchbase/kv_engine/docs/Architecture.md

 #### Other threads

-* The TAP thread is responsible for serving all TAP communication.
 * The logging thread is responsible for writing log entries in the log buffer to file and for managing the log rotation.
 A separate thread so that the worker threads do not get blocked handling IO.
 This is an optional thread created when